-- Bacteria make acid.
+- Bacteria produce acid.

-- Acid causes tooth decay.
+- Acid contributes to tooth decay.

 To prevent tooth decay, consider breastfeeding your baby.
 Breast milk by itself is the best food for your baby.
 It keeps the inside of your baby's mouth healthy and prevents tooth decay.

 If you are bottle-feeding your baby:

 - Give babies, ages newborn to 12 months, only formula to drink in bottles.

 - Remove the bottle from your child's mouth or hands when your child falls asleep.